ericmp33/la-brisca-cli/README.md

 - When the game starts, you'll be asked about 2 things.
 The gamemode and the bot's AI.

 Gamemode:
 > If u choose the default gamemode, you won't be able to see the cards of the bot.
-Default mode acts like real life default's game mode, where you can't see oponents cards.
+Default mode acts like real life default's game mode, where you can't see opponents cards.

 > Otherwise, if u choose the "hacker" mode you'll be able to see bot's in-hand cards and other information👀.

 Bot's AI:

 > If you enable it, the bot will be able to throw the cards "thinking" properly🧠.
-Otherwise it will throw a random card🤖🤪.
+Otherwise, it will throw a random card🤖🤪.